Docs / Device Manual

 Configuring a SenseCAP gateway via its console — Server Address set to chirpstack.collarid.org, port set for your region (1700 EU868 / 1701 US915).

-Updating Firmware
+Updating firmware

 Firmware updates use a combined BLE + USB-C path: BLE puts the device into firmware-update mode, and the new firmware image transfers over the USB-C cable.
-Firmware updates are only available on the web configurator (Chrome or Firefox).
+Firmware updates are only available on the web configurator (Chrome or Edge).

 1. Open the enclosure (six cover screws) — the USB-C port has no pass-through, so the cover must be off.